christian-blosser/ePortfolio/index.md

 <br >I faced a few challenges while developing my enhancement.
 My most frustrating challenge was the loss of my work.
 Due to a time limit for courses to be open using Codio IDE (a third-party platform used by SNHU for STEM courses), code that I had developed was lost due to archiving.
 I had to start anew and rewrite what I had already done.
 My second challenge was conceptualizing SQL syntax for certain statements, namely the trigger implementations.
 I had not worked with SQL in about two years, so I immediately had to brush up on the terminology and syntax to be able to complete some of the code. <br />

 ## References
-1. Radigan, D. (n.d.). _Why code reviews matter (and actually save time!)_.
-Retrieved September 11, 2020, from https://www.atlassian.com/agile/software-development/code-reviews
-2. Hill, J. (2017, January 29). _The Benefits of Learning Multiple Programming Languages_.
-Retrieved October 10, 2020, from https://www.bignerdranch.com/blog/the-benefits-of-learning-multiple-programming-languages/
-3. _Critical Thinking_.
+1. Critical Thinking.
 (2016, August 12).
 Retrieved October 1, 2020, from https://www.jennysgrandchild.com/critical-thinking/
+2. Hill January 29, J. (2017, January 29).
+The Benefits of Learning Multiple Programming Languages - Digital product development agency: Big Nerd Ranch.
+Retrieved October 18, 2020, from https://www.bignerdranch.com/blog/the-benefits-of-learning-multiple-programming-languages/
-4. Motiani, S. (2014, January 31). _What is the Most Efficient Way to Learn a New Programming Language_.
+3. Motiani, S. (2014, January 31).
+What is the Most Efficient Way to Learn a New Programming Language.
 Retrieved October 1, 2020, from https://www.quora.com/What-is-the-most-efficient-way-to-learn-a-new-programming-language
-5. Upton, D. E. (n.d.).
-ALGORITHMS.
-Retrieved October 2, 2020, from https://www.referenceforbusiness.com/encyclopedia/A-Ar/Algorithms.html
+4. Radigan, D. (n.d.).
+Why code reviews matter (and actually save time!).
+Retrieved October 18, 2020, from https://www.atlassian.com/agile/software-development/code-reviews
-6. Unknown.
+5. Unknown.
 (2012, October 7).
 10 interesting facts about SQL for beginners.
 Retrieved October 15, 2020, from http://ajksqlteacher.blogspot.com/2012/10/10-interesting-facts-about-sql-for.html
+6.Upton, D. E. (n.d.).
+ALGORITHMS.
+Retrieved October 2, 2020, from https://www.referenceforbusiness.com/encyclopedia/A-Ar/Algorithms.html